gonzalezgarcia/gonzalezgarcia.github.io/_projects/ambiguous_audio.md

 {% include audio.liquid path="assets/audio/caption_bench_distorded.wav" controls=true %}
 -----

 3) **Listed to the undistorted version of the clip**.
 This is also very likely to induce disambiguation.
-On the left, you can listen to the undistorted version of the clip.
-On the right, the distorted one.
+On the left, you can listen to the distorted version of the clip.
+On the right, the undistorted one.
+Listen again to the distorted clip.
 Does it sound clearer now?

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">